hiroaki/maps.gpx/README.md

 ---------------|---------|------------
 strict         | boolean | With checking about GPX is valid (but not yet completely), when call instance method `addGPX`.
 Default is `true`.
 It throws an exception if received invalid one join_trkseg    | boolean | Merge all trkseg in a "trk", one polyline per one "trk".
-Default is `true`
+Default is `true` basedir        | String  | The directory this library is placed (read only) plugin_dir     | String  | The directory the plugins are placed.
+It is `plugins` under the `basedir`

 ### Class Methods

 These are general utilities.

-The argument `Object:src` is a URL string or an instance of Blob for GPX.
+The argument `src:Object` is a URL string or an instance of Blob for GPX.

 class method                    | return value   | description
 --------------------------------|----------------|------------
-parseQueryString( String:str )  | Hash           | Parse *str* as the query string, and generate pairs of key and value of Hash parseXML( String:str )          | document       | Parse *str* as XML, and return document DOM createXMLHttpRequest( )         | XMLHttpRequest | Create instance of `XMLHttpRequest` resolveAsBlob( Object:src )                   | Promise | Create Promise which resolve *src* as Blob resolveAsArrayBuffer( Object:src )            | Promise | Create Promise which resolve *src* as ArrayBuffer resolveAsObjectURL( Object:src )              | Promise | Create Promise which resolve *src* as ObjectURL resolveAsDataURL( Object:src )                | Promise | Create Promise which resolve *src* as DataURL resolveAsText( Object:src, String?:encoding ) | Promise | Create Promise which resolve *src* as Text.
+parseQueryString( str:String )  | Hash           | Parse *str* as the query string, and generate pairs of key and value of Hash parseXML( str:String )          | document       | Parse *str* as XML, and return document DOM createXMLHttpRequest( )         | XMLHttpRequest | Create instance of `XMLHttpRequest` resolveAsBlob( src:Object )                   | Promise | Create Promise which will resolve *src* as Blob resolveAsArrayBuffer( src:Object )            | Promise | Create Promise which will resolve *src* as ArrayBuffer resolveAsObjectURL( src:Object )              | Promise | Create Promise which will resolve *src* as ObjectURL resolveAsDataURL( src:Object )                | Promise | Create Promise which will resolve *src* as DataURL resolveAsText( src:Object, encoding?:String ) | Promise | Create Promise which will resolve *src* as Text.
 Default encoding is "UTF-8"
-GPXToJSON( Object:document )              | gpxType       | Convert XML document as GPX to JSON
+GPXToJSON( document:Object )              | gpxType       | Convert XML document as GPX to JSON
-boundsOf( Array:pts, Hash?:boundsType )   | boundsType    | Return boundsType which contains all *pts*. when optional *boundsType* was set, it is based to extend createLatlngbounds( Hash:boundsType )     | GPXCasualViewer.LatLngBounds  | Create instance of `GPXCasualViewer.LatLngBounds` from *boundsType*
+boundsOf( pts:Array, boundsType?:Hash )   | boundsType    | Return boundsType which contains all *pts*. when optional *boundsType* was set, it is based to extend createLatlngbounds( boundsType?:Hash )     | GPXCasualViewer.LatLngBounds  | Create instance of `GPXCasualViewer.LatLngBounds` from *boundsType*
-createOverlayAsWpt( Hash:wptType, Hash?:opt )  | GPXCasualViewer.Marker   | Create overlay as "wpt"
+createOverlayAsWpt( wptType:Hash, opt?:Hash )  | GPXCasualViewer.Marker   | Create overlay as "wpt"
-createOverlayAsWpt( Array:wptType, Hash?:opt ) | GPXCasualViewer.Polyline | Create overlay as "wpt"
+createOverlayAsWpt( wptType:Array, opt?:Hash ) | GPXCasualViewer.Polyline | Create overlay as "wpt"
-createOverlayAsRte( Hash:wptType, Hash?:opt )  | GPXCasualViewer.Marker   | Create overlay as "rte"
+createOverlayAsRte( wptType:Hash, opt?:Hash )  | GPXCasualViewer.Marker   | Create overlay as "rte"
-createOverlayAsRte( Array:wptType, Hash?:opt ) | GPXCasualViewer.Polyline | Create overlay as "rte"
+createOverlayAsRte( wptType:Array, opt?:Hash ) | GPXCasualViewer.Polyline | Create overlay as "rte"
-createOverlayAsTrk( Hash:wptType, Hash?:opt )  | GPXCasualViewer.Marker   | Create overlay as "trk"
+createOverlayAsTrk( wptType:Hash, opt?:Hash )  | GPXCasualViewer.Marker   | Create overlay as "trk"
-createOverlayAsTrk( Array:wptType, Hash?:opt ) | GPXCasualViewer.Polyline | Create overlay as "trk"
+createOverlayAsTrk( wptType:Array, opt?:Hash ) | GPXCasualViewer.Polyline | Create overlay as "trk"
+load_script( src:String ) | Promise | Create Promise which will resolve the end of load of src JavaScript file load_css( src:String ) | Promise | Create Promise which will resolve the end of load of src CSS file require_plugin( PluginName:String ) | Promise | Create Promise which will resolve the end of load of plugin named *PluginName* require_plugins( PluginName:String [, PluginName:String, ...] ) | Promise | Create Promise which will resolve the end of load of the all listed plugins.
+All are load in sequence. onReady( callback:Function ) | undefined | Register a *callback* function that will call when `GPXCasualViewer` became available.
+After a load of a source of all plug-in has been completed, *callback* is called.

 Note: